mnijhuis-dnb/DNB_academie_machine_learning/README.md

-# Artificial Intelligence and Machine Learning for SupTech
+# Machine Learning – Tools and applications for policy
-This repo contains the course material for the Artificial Intelligence and Machine Learning for SupTech course.

-The tutorials can be found in the tutorial folder.
+This repo contains the course material for the Machine Learning – Tools and applications for policy course.
+The course material consists of the slides in the lecture notes folder and the notebooks in the tutorials folder.
+The tuotiral will provide the hands-on experience with some machine learning, while the slides would give the theoretical background, so you also know what you are doing.
+The hands-on expierence is important because an essential part of Machine Learning is just trying things until they work.

+For the tutorials you can have a look at [Getting Started — scikit-learn 1.3.2 documentation](https://scikit-learn.org/stable/getting_started.html) to see what the syntax roughly looks like.
+In addition, it is useful if you know something about data manipulation (i.e. [pandas - Python Data Analysis Library](https://pandas.pydata.org/)).
+We are going to offer all this in [Jupyter Notebooks](https://jupyter.org/) with which we hope to make it as user-friendly as possible.

+The basic training we offer at DNB for Python is through Datacamp: [Introduction to Python Course](https://www.datacamp.com/courses/intro-to-python-for-data-science).
+The advantage is that you don't need to have Python installed for this.
+Through DNB academy you can also follow a more advanced course: [Fundamentals of python modeling in finance](https://dnbnl.sharepoint.com/sites/KM-DNBAcademie/SitePages/Fundamentals-of-python-mo.aspx?web=1).
+In the slides for Lecture 1 there are several (online) textbooks listed that you might find of interest.